ricardomattos05/rent-a-car/README.md

 #### 5. Using a data visualization tool of your choice (e.g., Matplotlib, Seaborn, Tableau), create a dashboard that shows

 - The code to generate the dash can be found in the file [src/app.py](https://github.com/ricardomattos05/rent-a-car/blob/main/src/app.py).
 To run the app reference to [How to Run](#how-to-run).
+If you just want to check it out, you can access the public [url](http://rentcardash.duckdns.org:8050/) available.

 <p align="left">
   <img src="images/app1.png" width="600" alt="Screenshot of the application">